PatilShreyas/mutekt/README.md

 (Pronunciation: _**/mjuːˈteɪt/**_, 'k' is silent).
 Generates mutable models from immutable model definitions.
-It's based on Kotlin's Symbol Processor (KSP) which generates compile-time safe code from annotation. _Made with ❤️ for Kotliners_.
+It's based on Kotlin's Symbol Processor (KSP) which generates compile-time safe code. **So you just need to focus on actual development and _Mutekt_ will write boilerplate for you!** 😎

 Navigate to the section _["Why Mutekt?"](#why-mutekt)_ to understand the need and advantages of using Mutekt.

+_Made with ❤️ for Kotliners_.

 ## Adding _Mutekt_ to the project